Frequently Asked Questions

 Medicus is portable.
 If you move your corporation to another eligible province or territory, you’ll be able to remain in the plan.

-If you move your corporation to a province where Medicus is not yet eligible, you will be able to suspend participation until that province becomes eligible, or you can decide to terminate your participation.
+If you move your corporation to a province where Medicus is not yet available, you will be able to suspend participation until that province becomes eligible, or you can decide to terminate your participation.

 -